Noah-Huppert/battery-monitor/server/docs/endpoints/Auth-Tokens.md

 # Auth Tokens
-The auth tokens endpoints create and manage access to the HTTP API.
+The [Auth Tokens](/server/docs/models/Auth-Token.md) endpoints create and manage access to the HTTP API.

 # Table Of Contents
 - [Overview](#overview)